Positive Mental Attitude: 10 Mindsets For Happiness

 10. Spend time with friends and family.

-Quality time spent with the people we love and cherish most is the best way to develop a positive mental attitude.
+Quality time spent with the people we love and cherish most is the best way to develop a positive attitude.
 People on their deathbeds report their biggest regret is not spending more time with friends and family.

 Be proactive in making time for those you love.
 Initiate more family events, as well as one-on-one time with your spouse or partner, your children, and your friends.
 Create rituals and traditions that are meaningful and happy.